rackslab/FireHPC/README.md

 They may not be installed within Ansible on your distribution.
 In this case, you can install on your system using `ansible-galaxy`.

-## Status

-FireHPC is currently an ugly prototype, it is not ready to be used by anyone except its developper. **Use it at your own risk!**

 ## Quickstart